Identification

 What are branded keywords?

-Branded keywords are specific words or phrases that include a company's brand name or a variation of it.
+Branded keywords are specific words or phrases that include a company's brand name or a version of it.
+These keywords are used in search engine optimization (SEO) and search engine marketing (SEM).

 Why are branded keywords important?